You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 All EU, EEA and Swiss nationals must apply for settlement by a set date, currently the 30 June 2021.
 The application process is online and is quick and easy to complete once you have gathered your paperwork.

-Those who are due to graduate in June 2021 may want to apply under the EU settlement scheme, as this will allow you to continue to live here after graduation.
-It will also allow you to return to the UK in the future to continue your studies, live or work, as long as you are not away from the UK for longer than permitted.
+Those who are due to graduate in June 2021 may want to apply under the EU settlement scheme, as this'll allow you to continue to live here after graduation.
+It'll also allow you to return to the UK in the future to continue your studies, live or work, as long as you are not away from the UK for longer than permitted.

 If you came to the UK before the 31 December 2020 and intend to continue your studies at AUB beyond June 2021, you must apply for settled or pre-settled status as soon as possible.
 If you don’t, you will not be allowed to continue your studies at AUB after the end of June 2021.